-I had a vision.
+I had a idea.
 “It would be sweet to create art of my faith that was formatted differently”.
-I had some talent because my Dad was a artist, but hadn’t painted since I was a junior in high school.
+I had some artistic talent because my Dad was an artist, but I hadn’t painted since I was a junior in high school.

-Instantly I remembered when I stood in the Har Mar Mall off Snelling Avenue in Roseville MN and had that vision, “It would be sweet to create art of my faith and format it differently.”
+Instantly I remembered when I stood in the Har Mar Mall off Snelling Avenue in Roseville, MN and had that vision, “It would be sweet to create art of my faith and format it differently.”
 This time I didn’t doubt, but like Joseph, I proclaimed (Genesis 37:5).

 Telling my wife was fun.